noforn/sdk-framework/README.md

 # Security Testing Framework

-A modular, agent-based framework for automated security testing that combines OpenAI's Agents SDK with Google's Gemini API for intelligent vulnerability assessment and automated exploitation.
+Developmental concept for a modular, agent-based framework enabling automated security testing through a combination of OpenAI's Agents SDK and Google's Gemini API for intelligent autonomous vulnerability assessment and exploitation.

+## Disclaimer and Ethical Use Notice

+This tool is intended **ONLY** for authorized security testing and educational purposes.
+Always ensure you have explicit permission to test any systems.

+**LEGAL DISCLAIMER:** The developers of this framework are not responsible for any misuse, damage, or illegal activities performed with this tool.
+Users are solely responsible for ensuring all testing activities comply with applicable laws, regulations, and organizational policies.

+**INTENDED USE:**
+- Security professionals conducting authorized penetration tests
+- Educational environments teaching cybersecurity concepts
+- Research and development of defensive security measures

+**PROHIBITED USE:**
+- Unauthorized testing of systems without explicit permission
+- Any illegal activities or attacks against systems
+- Exploitation of vulnerabilities in production environments without proper authorization

+By using this framework, you agree to use it responsibly and ethically.
+Always obtain proper written authorization before testing any system.

+Remember, life is more enjoyable when Europol doesn't know your name.

 ## Overview

 This framework combines traditional security testing tools with AI-powered analysis to automate the vulnerability discovery and testing process.
 It features:

-- Automated nmap scanning and service detection
+- Automated scanning and service detection
-- AI-powered CVE lookup for discovered services
+- CVE lookup for discovered services
-- Intelligent command suggestion based on scan results
+- Command suggestion from reasoning model based on scan results
-- Vulnerability testing with appropriate commands
+- Autonomous testing of discovered vulnerabilities
+- Run Stream Context
+- Optional RAG implementation
 - Comprehensive reporting and documentation

 ## Components